 Heating: Green hydrogen is utilized in residential and commercial heating systems, offering a renewable alternative to natural gas.
 This application is gaining traction in regions with established hydrogen infrastructure and supportive policies aimed at reducing carbon emissions from heating.

-Others: The others segment has measured market share of 23% in 2023.
+Others: The others segment has measured market share of 22.2% in 2025.
 Green hydrogen finds applications in energy storage, grid stabilization, and as a feedstock for synthetic fuels and chemicals, contributing to overall decarbonization efforts across various sectors.
 Its versatility and potential for sector coupling make it a promising solution for achieving climate goals while diversifying energy sources.

 Automotive: Green hydrogen is increasingly used in fuel cells for zero-emission vehicles, offering a sustainable alternative to fossil fuels and addressing concerns over air quality and greenhouse gas emissions.
 The automotive sector is witnessing growing investments in hydrogen fueling infrastructure and advancements in fuel cell technology to enhance efficiency and range.